Rune Börjesson

 Rune Börjesson (5 April 1937 – 21 February 1996) was a Swedish professional footballer who played as a forward.
 He was the Allsvenskan top scorer in 1959 and 1960 while at Örgryte IS, and later played professionally in Serie A with Juventus and Palermo.
 A full international between 1958 and 1961, he won 20 caps and scored 17 goals for the Sweden national team.

 Club career

 Early career

 Rune Börjesson started off his career with Hovås IF, before being signed by Örgryte IS at the age of 14.
 While at Örgryte, Börjesson formed a successful striker partnership with the prolific striker Agne Simonsson.
-In 1955, Börjesson was awarded GT's Kristallkulan as the best player in West Sweden.
+In 1955, Börjesson was awarded GTs Kristallkulan as the best player in West Sweden.

 During the 1957–58 Division 2 Västra Götaland season, Börjesson helped Örgryte win promotion to Allsvenskan for the first time in 19 years by scoring a total of 40 goals.
 In his first ever Allsvenskan season, Börjesson finished as the Allsvenskan top scorer with 21 goals, as Örgryte claimed a respectable fourth position in the 1959 table.
 The following season Börjesson yet again finished as the league's top scorer with 24 goals, helping his team finish third.